jps2000/BNO080/README.md

 This achieves best cal 3 status.
 Calibrate the board including iron parts in the vicinity.
 Temperature should be as constant as possible.
-Ideal would be a kind of a thermostat housing  (not tested)
+Ideal would be a kind of a thermostat housing  (not tested) It is important to understand that compensating gyro drift (temperature etc)  requires some slow continuous movements of the sensor like wearing on the body and walking around.
+Having it at rest with changing temperature gives poor results